jcbain/lighthouse_lectures/w04d02_client_side_js/outline.md

 - going to be dipping our feet in to jquery but first, let's play around with JavaScript in the browser

 ## play around with js in the browser
+- start with 00_index.html but only to practice styling then go to 01_brower.js

 ## The DOM
 - Document Object Model